-The Annual Meeting of Shareholders of Dynex Capital, Inc. (the "Company") will be held at The Stanford Court Renaissance Hotel located at 905 California Street, San Francisco, California on Wednesday, May 11, 2011, at 9:00 a.m.
+The Annual Meeting of Shareholders of Dynex Capital, Inc. (the "Company") will be held at The Stanford Court Renaissance Hotel located at 905 California Street, San Francisco, California on Monday, May 14, 2012, at 9:00 a.m.
 Pacific Time, to consider and act upon the following matters:

-- 1. To elect five (5) directors of the Company, to hold office until the next annual meeting and until their successors are elected and duly qualified; and - 2.
-To approve, in an advisory and non-binding vote, the compensation of the Company's named executive officers as disclosed in the accompanying Proxy Statement; and - 3.
-To recommend, in an advisory and non-binding vote, whether an advisory shareholder vote to approve the compensation of the Company's named executive officers should occur every one, two, or three years; and - To vote on the ratification of the selection of BDO USA, LLP, independent certified public accountants, as auditors for the Company for the 2011 fiscal year; - 5.
+- 1. To elect six (6) directors of the Company, to hold office until the next annual meeting and until their successors are elected and duly qualified; and - 2.
+To approve, in an advisory and non-binding vote, the compensation of the Company's named executive officers as disclosed in the accompanying Proxy Statement; and - To vote on the ratification of the selection of BDO USA, LLP, independent certified public accountants, as auditors for the Company for the 2012 fiscal year; - 4.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-Only shareholders of record at the close of business on March 15, 2011, the record date, will be entitled to vote at the Annual Meeting.
+Only shareholders of record at the close of business on March 15, 2012, the record date, will be entitled to vote at the Annual Meeting.

 Management desires to have maximum representation at the Annual Meeting.
 Whether or not you plan to attend the meeting, we urge you to vote your shares via the toll-free telephone number or over the Internet, as described in the accompanying Proxy Statement.
 If you receive these materials by mail, you may sign, date and mail the proxy card in the postage-paid envelope provided.
-A proxy may be revoked by a shareholder at any time prior to its use by notice in writing to the Secretary of the Company, by submitting a later-dated proxy to the Secretary of the Company, by changing your vote via the toll-free telephone number or over the Internet or by attending the Annual Meeting and requesting to vote in person.
+A proxy may be revoked by a shareholder at any time prior to its use by notice in writing to the Secretary of the Company, by submitting a later-dated proxy to the Secretary of the Company, by changing your vote via the toll-free telephone number or over the Internet or by attending the Annual Meeting and requesting to vote in person (provided that, if you hold your shares through a bank, broker or other holder of record and you wish to vote in person, you must bring a legal proxy or broker's proxy card to the meeting as proof of your authority to vote the shares).